quaris628/EinsteinEditor/README.md

  - Allow you to create and edit small, weak, inefficient, and dumb bibite brains
  - Crash spectacularly, or otherwise break (consider this a disclaimer)
  - Save/Load brain to/from a bibite file
- - Show/Hide input and output neurons in the editing area
+ - Show/Hide input and output neurons in the diagram
  - Create/Delete hidden neurons
- - View types and descriptions of neurons
+ - View types and descriptions of neurons in the diagram
  - Create/Delete synapses
  - Edit/View synapse strengths
- - Drag neurons around the brain editor area
- - Zoom in and out, and pan around the diagram
+ - Zoom and pan around the diagram
+ - Drag neurons around the diagram
+ - Handle window resizing (up to 2048x1080)
  - Auto-arrange neurons in a cleaner arrangement
- - Gracefully handle window resizing (up to 2048x1080)
  - Auto-fix non-unique neuron descriptions
  - Handle crashes with a prompt to report them and by logging info to a file